Shou Pu Erh

 Tasting Notes

 Pu Erhs from Jingmai are renowned for their sweetness and gentle character, and this quickly matured Shou Pu Erh from 2018 is no exception.
-Compared to other Shou Pu Erhs, it does not have a pronounced, lingering bitterness, but rather caresses the palate with fine, floral and menthol notes.
-Yet it still offers the rich, full-bodied depth that Pu Erh enthusiasts so deeply appreciate.
+Compared to other Shou Pu Erhs, it does not have as much of a pronounced, lingering bitterness, but rather caresses the palate with fine, floral and menthol notes – along with the rich, full-bodied depth that Pu Erh enthusiasts so deeply appreciate.

 Leaf